jqueuniet/netbox-go/apiv4_2/docs/Prefix.md

 ### NewPrefix

-`func NewPrefix(id int32, url string, family AggregateFamily, prefix string, scope interface{}, lastUpdated NullableTime, children int32, depth int32, ) *Prefix`
+`func NewPrefix(id int32, url string, family AggregateFamily, prefix string, lastUpdated NullableTime, children int32, depth int32, ) *Prefix`

 NewPrefix instantiates a new Prefix object
 This constructor will assign default values to properties that have it defined,